The Kurowski-Crofskey Family

 Barbara Crofskey’s family recalled “with clarity” her cooking skills, especially her kiełbasa (smoked sausage) and salceson (a delicacy made from duck blood), and her always-popular contributions to local fetes.31

-Sandra: “Farming must have been difficult as it was so cold in the winter, the ground was boggy and it was all heavily forested to begin with.
-After Mary Rose died, they built another house as the old one had such sad memories.
-After they left, it was rented to the York Road School teacher.”
+Sandra Singleton: “Farming must have been difficult as it was so cold in the winter, the ground was boggy and it was all heavily forested to begin with.
+After Mary Rose [their eldest daughter, born in 1903] died [in 1910], they built another house, as the old one had such sad memories.
+They rented it to the York Road School teacher.”

 Sandra: “The boarding house had a marvellous reputation for both the food and the friendliness of Mary and her family.
 Mary would prepare a cooked breakfast for the 26 all-male boarders, plus a packed lunch and large dinner.
 She would also prepare baking for the men left working on the farm.”

-David and Frederick, Pat’s father, took on more farming responsibility when Martin found a job at the York Road quarry.
+David and Frederick, Pat Alvis’s father, took on more farming responsibility when Martin found a job at the York Road quarry.

 On Sundays, Martin and his sons walked to Stratford to attend Mass and visit the family.
 Maude and Thomas Ryan were born in Stratford.
 The Ryans sold the boarding house business at the outbreak of World War I and the family again lived together on the farm.

 Pat’s Stratford High School Latin teacher recognised her surname—he had been one of Mary’s boarders.

 “In those days everyone knew everyone, or of everyone else, and he probably knew Dad too because Dad was going there on Sundays.”